Darren J. Brodsky, Assistant Chief of Police

 Assistant Chief Brodsky currently supervises our operations division that consists of our road patrol division, community policing, traffic unit and special event management.

-Commander Blocker holds a Bachelor of Arts degree in Criminal Justice from Florida Atlantic University.
-He is a graduate of the 263rd Session of the FBI National Academy and is a member of the FBI National Academy Associates.
-Commander Blocker is an associate member of the Broward County Chiefs of Police Association and the Florida Police Chiefs Association.
+Assistant Chief Brodsky holds a Bachelor’s Degree from the University of South Florida in Political Science and a Master’s Degree from Florida Atlantic University in Public Administration.
+He is a graduate of the 264th session of the FBI National Academy.
+Assistant Chief Brodsky is an associate member of the Broward County Chiefs of Police Association and the Florida Police Chiefs Association.

 Sergeant Balistreri currently supervises our Training Unit and he is focused on developing and providing advanced continuing training and education to the members of the Wilton Manors Police Department.
 Sergeant Balistreri is also responsible for cadet officers and our Field Training Program.

 Sergeant Balistreri is currently attending Vincennes University in his endeavor to obtain his Bachelor of Science degree in Homeland Security and Public Safety.

 Sergeant Balistreri has been the recipient of the Meritorious Service Award and the Officer of the Quarter Award.

 Sergeant Pilewski began his career with the Wilton Manors Police Department in October 2005 as a Desk Officer and he was quickly promoted to Road Patrol Officer in 2006.
 During this time he served the agency as a Field Training Officer, Marine Patrol Officer and a PBA Representative before being assigned to the Detective Bureau in 2008 .
 During his time as a Detective, Sergeant Pilewski worked various criminal investigations which included death investigations, property crimes, violent crimes and economic crimes.